 FYI: Want to find out your web development cost?
 Try our web calculator.

-In nearly 95% cases of project development stages, it is a prerequisite before one would advance to the actual assembling phase.
+In nearly 95% of cases of project development stages, it is a prerequisite before one would advance to the actual assembling phase.
 The other 5% remaining portion refers to the integration phases with various tools, but keep in mind integration of such materials were previously covered in the TS phase.
 Other significant advantages include the following.

 - It shortens the development and, in the long run, it makes the development cheaper.
 It's faster to work on the layout and as a result, time wasting is eliminated, especially during integration.
 Specs should never run short.
 Instead, they should be in excess.